jeswincyriac/Malayalam_To_English_Transliteration/README.md

   * use bash train.sh to train new model

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md]() file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-This transliteration project was done as part of the one month Natural Language Processing internship at ICFOSS(International Center for Free and Open Source Software)
+This transliteration project was done along with my team mate [Govind GS](https://github.com/govind4873) during the one month Natural Language Processing internship at ICFOSS(International Center for Free and Open Source Software,Trivandrum).Project mentors Deepu Shaji and Anju RC supported and directed under the guidence of project head Dr. Rajeev R R.